rmsk2/minica/README.md

 `None` which was converted to the string `"None"` in string interpolations.

 You can use the command `openssl pkcs12 -in cert.pfx > cert.pem` follwowed by
-`openssl pkcs12 -in cert.pem -inkey cert.pem -out cert_new.pfx -export` to reencrypt affected PKCS#12 key stored.
+`openssl pkcs12 -in cert.pem -inkey cert.pem -out cert_new.pfx -export` to reencrypt affected PKCS#12 key stores.
 On the other hand if you tried to import an affected PFX-file into a browser or other software the problem became apparent as the password which was assumed to be correct would not work.